johncalab/census_exercise/README.md

 I was asked to complete a data exercise for an interview, and this was the final report I presented.
-There are many things I would do differently now, but hey.
+You can have a look at the slide deck [here](https://github.com/johncalab/census_exercise/blob/master/slides.pdf).
+There are very many things I would do differently now, but hey.

 # Income prediction model